Pearl One

 See how crazy?

 Yet our diet-cartel has stuck with the story that we can lose one to two pounds a week.
 And if we don’t?
 Welp, so sorry but that’s on us.
-The cartel has done the math, created charts and explained in official sounding sentences that we could lose one to two pounds a week.
+The cartel has done the math, created charts and explained in official sounding language that we could lose one to two pounds a week if we’d only try.
 (Eye roll emoji here.)

 They Never Promised Us a Rose Garden, Except They Did and Still Do